Oregon’s first stand-alone master’s degree in applied behavior analysis.

 Yes, this program consists of courses designed to prepare students for certification as a Board Certified Behavior Analyst® in a variety of clinical settings.
 Oregon residents who complete the program and earn certification as a BCBA® will be eligible to apply as a Licensed Behavior Analyst in Oregon.
 Oregon Tech also offers a standalone Graduate Certificate in Applied Behavior Analysis for individuals who already have a graduate degree.

-In addition to the nine course BCABA course sequence, electives to choose from include:
+In addition to the twelve course BCBA course sequence, electives to choose from include:

 Organizational Behavior Management (ABA 565)